UMAprotocol/UMIPs/UMIPs/umip-60.md

 To accomplish this upgrade, two changes need to be made:

 - The ANT address, 0xa117000000f279d81a1d3cc75430faa017fa5a2e, needs to be added to the collateral currency whitelist introduced in UMIP-8.
 - A final fee of 120 ANT needs to be added in the Store contract.
-The lowest price over the past 3 months for ANT is $2.7 so 160 ANT is a little bit of a buffer from the ~$400 needed.
+This is approximately $600 at current ANT rates.

 ## Rationale
-Adding ANT as collateral to UMA protocol is a pre-requisite to being able to use ANT as collateral in a KPI option.
+Adding ANT as collateral to UMA protocol is a pre-requisite to being able to use ANT as collateral in a KPI options contract.

 ## Implementation
 This change has no implementation other than proposing the aforementioned governance transaction that will be proposed.